Somesingman/ea-graveyard/README.md

 - `dateAcquired`: Date when acquired (when applicable)
 - `dateClosed`: Date when studio was closed (when applicable)
 - `link`: A link with the latest relevant information about the studio
+- `logo`: A path (or link) to a high quality image of the studio's logo.
+An SVG is preferable, otherwise have a minimum height and width of 255px
 - `status`: One out of CLOSED, REVIVED, DECLINING
 - `searchTags`: List of searchable tags based on company names and video game series